raspberrypi/documentation/faqs/README.md

 ### Can I use a Pi for audio or video input?

 Not by itself: there is no audio or video (HDMI/composite) IN capability on the Pi.
 You can add third-party boards to add this sort of functionality.
-The Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/) — you can find the the [Camera Module FAQ section here](#cameramodule).
+The Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/) — you can find the the <a name="cameramodule">Camera Module FAQ section here</a>.

 ### Where is the on/off switch?